Updated 2/25/26

 Management Team

 C&F Financial Corporation is led by a management team with deep experience in regional banking and a steady hand on long-term strategy.
 At the center is Thomas F. Cherry, who has been serving as President and CEO since 2015.
-He’s only the fourth person to hold that role in the company’s nine-decade history, which speaks volumes about the organization’s stability and culture of continuity.
+He is only the fourth person to hold that role in the company’s nine-decade history, which speaks to the organization’s stability and culture of continuity in a way that leadership tenure at larger institutions rarely can.

 Supporting Cherry is Jason E. Long, the company’s Executive Vice President, Chief Financial Officer, and Secretary.
-His focus on disciplined financial management has helped guide the company through changing interest rate environments and economic cycles.
+His focus on disciplined financial management has helped guide the company through changing interest rate environments and economic cycles that have challenged many peers of similar size.
 Also in key roles are Steven Crone, leading the consumer finance division, and John Seaman III, overseeing credit risk and quality across the banking segment.
-Together, this group has built a reputation for conservative growth, local engagement, and sound execution—values that are often overlooked but matter a great deal when it comes to building long-term shareholder value.
+Together, this group has built a reputation for conservative growth, local engagement, and sound execution, values that matter a great deal when evaluating the long-term sustainability of a dividend-growth story in community banking.

 Valuation and Stock Performance